-This is a web service that allows the SA to manage templates stored in a remote template pool.
-The connection to the remote pool can be secured with SSL.
+This web service allows the SA to manage templates stored in a remote template pool.
+The connection to the remote pool can be secured with TLS.

-4.Security Aspects of Selected Features
+Security Aspects of Selected Features

 4.1.
 McAfee Enhanced Security / Integrity Control

 Xerox has partnered with industry leader McAfee to include the Enhanced Security feature which uses McAfee Embedded Control, the same technology you can purchase for your computer.
 The McAfee agent is included with the device software which enables communication with McAfee tools such as the ePolicy Orchestrator.